russHyde/polyply/README.md

 ----

-I've talked about these ideas on twitter and biostars recently, but haven't put the code together yet.
+I've talked about these ideas on twitter and biostars recently.

 `dplyr` really shines in the manipulation of single data-frames and has functions for merging existing data-frames together, similar to how tables are